It may seem expensive to hire movers but people often wish they had.

 Lastly, we can't guarantee that anyone will be around to help you out with your moving.
 If you can bring a friend or family member to help out, you'll be a lot better off!
 If not, email the Admissions Office and maybe they'll be able to help find someone.
 Facebook is also a great way to coordinate with the fellow members of your incoming class.
 Plan ahead.

 The bells indicate that a chapel service is about to begin.
 They will ring 10 minutes before services and just as the service is starting as well.

-The Very Rev. Kurt Dunkle is the Director of the Chapel.
+The Very Rev. Kurt H. Dunkle is the Director of the Chapel.
 Anyone wishing to plan or hold a special service (outside of the planned services of the year) should contact the Dean's office for approval.

-Food service won't begin until Orientation Week, so know that there is a Gristede's Grocery Store on 9th Avenue and 24th Street, Whole Foods on 7th Avenue and 25th Street, and Trader Joe's on 6th Avenue and 21st Street.
+Food service will begin Orientation Week.
+You can buy groceries at Gristede's on 9th Avenue and 24th Street, Whole Foods on 7th Avenue and 25th Street, and Trader Joe's on 6th Avenue and 21st Street.
 Corner stores like HaHa Fresh (22nd & 9th Ave) have many basics and are within a block of campus.
 Chelsea Market, located on 9th Avenue at 14th Street, has a wonderful collection of specialty food stores, bakeries and a fresh fruit and vegetable market that has a terrific selection of produce at a great price.
 There is also a Trader Joe not too far from campus.
 Otherwise you can go to www.freshdirect.com for delivered groceries which makes things a bit easier.
 There are also restaurant menus at the front desk.
 If you want to go out, there are at least 20 restaurants within 5 minutes.

 If you brought your pet to the Close, know that you'll need to register your dog and get a special tag so that they have identification if they get lost.
 To find out where, call 311 (NYC info line) when you get here.
 Please be sure to walk your pets OFF the Close.